harryhanYuhao/harryhanYuhao/hugo_site/content/posts/docker.md

 Docker is a virtualisation tool.
 It can create lightweight, fast, isolated, and reproducible environments like virtual machines, in which an application can be tested reliably.

-An docker image is a snapshot of a operating system.
+An docker image is a snapshot of an operating system.
-A container is a instance of an image, behaving like a running virtual machine.
+A container is an instance of an image, behaving like a running virtual machine.

 ## Testing Process

-Say I want to test a rust project.
-With file structure like
+Say I want to test a rust project with file structure like
 ```
 .
 ├── Cargo.lock